-It's impossible to talk about scanning prints, converting videos, and organizing digital photos without discussing hard drives.
+It's impossible to talk about scanning photos, converting videos, and organizing digital photos without discussing hard drives.
 If you're going to keep your Family Photo Archive safe now and for the future, then you need quality storage and a good backup plan.

 There are two main types of hard drives these days, conventional spinning hard drives and the super fast SSD (solid-state drive) with no moving parts.
 The trade-offs are simple: